s-bear/jetson-tx1-imx219/README.md

    make menuconfig
    ```
    The default `config` target is Auvidea's, set in an environment variable at the top of `Makefile`.
 Use the `menuconfig` target if you care to edit it.
 You may need to install `sudo apt install libncurses5-dev` to run `make menuconfig`.
+   - Disable `Device Drivers > SPI support > Debug support for SPI drivers` to prevent spam in the kernel logs (e.g. `spi-tegra114 7000d400.spi: The def 0x44808000 and written 0x44a00007` every 0.1 ms).

 1. Build the kernel, supplements (modules), and headers.
 You can parallelize by editing `NCPU=2` in `Makefile`.
    ```bash